 - a family history of early heart disease, which is 55 years or younger for males and 65 years or younger for females

 Additionally, the NHLBI recommends that a child have their cholesterol levels tested between the ages of 9–11 years.
 They should then undergo a cholesterol screening every 5 years or sooner, depending on certain risk factors.

 There are various reasons why a child may have high cholesterol levels, such as diet or certain health conditions.

 Saturated and trans fats are types of fat in certain foods.
-These types of fats can cause the liver to make more cholesterol than the body requires.
+These types of fats can cause the liver to

 If a child’s diet contains high amounts of saturated and trans fats, it can lead to high cholesterol levels.

 Foods that contain saturated or trans fats include:

 - high fat cheese

 - high fat meats